 A well-meaning person may go to the doctor or a hospital seeking medical treatment and end up with a legitimate prescription for opioid painkillers.
 Usually, the longer they take these drugs, the greater tolerance they develop, so over time, they need a higher dosage to achieve the same pain-relieving effect.

 Once the prescribed duration of medication is over, abrupt discontinuation after an extended period of use will result in physical withdrawal, often forcing them to seek opioids to delay the onset of these painful symptoms.
 Given the nature of opioids, many users achieve a sense of euphoria, so they begin abusing the medication to stay high and not necessarily only when in pain.

 Of the 115 million opioids distributed annually, 51.4% are prescribed to people with mental illness, according to a joint study by the University of Michigan & Dartmouth-Hitchcock Medical Center.
-Even more alarming is the revelation that of the 18.7% mental illness patients, one of five received an opioid prescription compared to the 5% of the average Americans.
+Even more alarming is that of the 18.7% mental illness patients, one of five (20%) received an opioid prescription compared to only 5% of the average American.

 Depression, anxiety and other forms of medical illnesses elevate the risk of chronic pain in patients.
 Since the patients will psychotic disorders tend to report higher levels of pain, they’re more likely to receive prescribe opioids.
-Given their mental disorders, the mentally ill patients tend to self-medicate and in the process overdose.
+Mentally ill patients tend to self-medicate, increasing the risk of overdose.